-- Certain funds held by the trust may invest in convertible securities.
+- The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
+These securities are considered to be speculative and are subject to greater market and credit risks.
+Accordingly, the risk of default is higher than investment grade securities.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust and certain funds may invest in stocks of small and mid-size companies.
+These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - Certain funds held by the trust may invest in convertible securities.
 Convertible securities generally offer lower yields than non-convertible fixed-income securities of similar credit quality due to the potential for capital appreciation.
 A convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
-Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain funds held by the trust may invest in senior loans.
+Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain funds held by the trust invest in senior loans.
 Although senior loans in which the funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
 Senior loans in which the funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
 Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
 Senior loans are also generally not registered with any state securities commission and generally are not listed on any securities exchange.
-In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets. - Certain funds held by the trust may invest in securities that include call provisions which expose the funds and trust to call risk.
+In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets.
+Additionally, senior loans generally have floating interest rates that may be tied to the London Interbank Offered Rate ("LIBOR").
+LIBOR is currently set to be phased out by 2021 which could adversely affect the value of investments tied to LIBOR. - Certain funds held by the trust may invest in securities that include call provisions which expose the funds and trust to call risk.
 A security with a call provision exposes the trust to the risk that the issuer prepays or "calls" a security before its stated maturity.
 A security's call price could be less than the price paid for the bond and could be below the security's par value.
-Investors may not be able to reinvest the proceeds in securities with as high a yield as the called security. - The trust is not actively managed.
+Investors may not be able to reinvest the proceeds in securities with as high a yield as the called security.

+The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.